Oct 29, 2021

 Are Broker Fees Tax Deductible?

 Broker fees are listed under transaction fees within the IRS.
 As of this writing, the IRS will not allow you to write off any form of a transaction fee.

-Beacon is a new simple way to buy and sell a small business anywhere across the nation.
+Beacon is committed to working with owners to meet their needs, whether that's a fast sale or one that maximizes proceeds for retirement.
 We believe in supporting the small business community and want to help you whether you are a buyer or a seller.

 As of writing Beacon offers:

 Beacon does not charge buyers or sellers any retainer or upfront fees regardless of the size of the intended transaction.

 We pride ourselves on hitting the goals of our owners, even if that means more work for us to maximize price.

 We welcome all businesses, big or small.
 Regardless of your transaction size, Beacon does not charge a minimum fee.